junxit/us-congress-bills-115/metadata.md

 - 2018-05-15 — Introduced in House
 - 2018-05-15 — Introduced in House
 - 2018-05-15 — Referred to the House Committee on Financial Services.
+- 2018-05-22 — Committee Consideration and Mark-up Session Held.
+- 2018-05-22 — Ordered to be Reported by the Yeas and Nays: 53 - 0.
+- 2018-07-10 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2018-07-10 — Considered as unfinished business. (consideration: CR H6025-6026)
+- 2018-07-10 — Considered under suspension of the rules. (consideration: CR H6010-6013)
+- 2018-07-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5793.
+- 2018-07-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-07-10 — Mr. Huizenga moved to suspend the rules and pass the bill.
+- 2018-07-10 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 368 - 19 (Roll no. 314). (text: CR H6010-6011)
+- 2018-07-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 368 - 19 (Roll no. 314).(text: CR H6010-6011)
+- 2018-07-10 — Placed on the Union Calendar, Calendar No. 628.
+- 2018-07-10 — Reported by the Committee on Financial Services.
+H. Rept.
+115-809.
+- 2018-07-10 — Reported by the Committee on Financial Services.
+H. Rept.
+115-809.